FasterXML/jackson-module-scala/README.md

 It is recommended that Scala users enable `DeserializationFeature.FAIL_ON_NULL_CREATOR_PROPERTIES`.
-This feature means that when you deserialize JSON and bind to a Scala/Java class and a required field is missing (or null), then the deserialization call will fail with a `com.fasterxml.jackson.databind.exc.MismatchedInputException`.
+This feature means that when you deserialize JSON and bind to a Scala/Java class and a required field is missing (or null), then the deserialization call will fail with a `tools.jackson.databind.exc.MismatchedInputException`.
 By default, the deserialization call will succeed and a `null` value will be set for the field.

 ```scala